Monogamy relations for relativistically causal correlations

-The standard tripartite example comparing these constraints to the full non-signalling constraints was previously considered in~\cite{GPR_jam, HR_jam}, and is presented in Figure~\ref{fig:bob_jams} for illustration.

-The notion of relativistic causality captures the intuition that having variables affect correlations of other variables if these correlations can only be evaluated in their future, does not lead to logical contradictions~\cite{GPR_jam, HR_jam}.
+The notion of relativistic causality captures the intuition that having variables affect correlations of other variables does not lead to logical contradictions { whenever these correlations can only be evaluated in the \chanfin{future of the former variables}}~\cite{GPR_jam, HR_jam}.
 In the example of Figure~\ref{fig:bob_jams} this is the case for the variables $A$ and $C$, the correlations of which can only be seen in the future of $Y$.